 Welcome to the official home page of the historic town of Warwick, Massachusetts!
 I hope this page will help visitors locate information about our town and its history and attractions, as well as serve our townspeople as a source of helpful information and an electronic Town Hall.
-And see our wonderful town Newsletter (June 2016 issue) - recent, older newsletters are here; or join the WarwickList, for even more information about our town.
+And see our wonderful town Newsletter (January 2021 issue) - recent, older newsletters are here; or join the WarwickList, or the Warwick L-ternative Facebook page for even more information about our town.

 Ed Lemon, Webmaster

 A small group of Warwickians has formed the Warwick Community Mutual Aid Network, which is part of a larger group (WMA Community Mutual Aid, http://www.macma.com) now organizing across Western Massachusetts.
 The goal is to connect community members in need during the coronavirus pandemic with others able to assist them.
 For more info click here.

 And here is a list of resources available to MA citizens, and specifically those in Franklin County: https://docs.google.com/document/d/ 1XNuMu9S1q-ZXYJIfsg_eRubDZRQCIBf7swh5FI4sYio/edit

 The order requires all persons to wear face-coverings in all public places, even where they are able to maintain 6 feet of distance from others.
 The order still allows for an exception for residents who cannot wear a face-covering due to a medical or disabling condition, but it allows employers to require employees to provide proof of such a condition.
 It also allows schools to require that students participating in in-person learning provide proof of such a medical or disabling condition.